 Each feature view corresponds to an IMap in Hazelcast cluster and the entries in that IMap correspond to features of entities.
 Each feature value stored separately and can be retrieved individually.

-In order to use Hazelcast online store, you'll need to run pip install 'feast[hazelcast]'
+In order to use Hazelcast online store, you'll need to run pip install 'feast[hazelcast]'.
+You can then get started with the command feast init REPO_NAME -t hazelcast.

 Only the latest feature values are persisted